Join the Cyber Forum: Threat Intel on May 12, 2026 to learn how AI is reshaping threat defense.Join the Virtual Cyber Forum: Threat IntelRegister Now

 Indicators of Compromise

-• Signs of data exfiltration or unauthorized database modifications
+• Evidence of data exfiltration or unauthorized database access in audit logs

 Detection Strategies

-• Deploy web application firewalls (WAF) with SQL injection detection rules to identify and block malicious payloads
+• Deploy Web Application Firewalls (WAF) with SQL injection detection rules to identify and block malicious payloads

 Monitoring Recommendations